 This lead coffin is held in the Ilchester Museum and contains the skeleton of a middle aged woman.
-It was found during excavations in 1982 at the late 4th to early 5th century Romano-British cemetery near the river in Northover.
+It was found during excavations in 1982 at a roman cemetery near the river.
+The cemetery is believed to be late 4th to early 5th century.
 It is believed that the cemetery holds around 1500 bodies.

-Today, Tuesday 14th December, two small bones from the body were taken for further detailed analysis, to establish the exact date that this lady died.
-She is fondly called Faustina, but this is not her real name, and we’re not sure who chose the name for her.
+On Tuesday 14th December, two small bones from the body were taken for further detailed analysis.
+It is hoped to establish the exact date that this lady died.
+She is fondly called Faustina, but this is not her real name.
+We are not sure who chose the name for her.